-It is easy to confuse these cat breeds with a Maine Coon, unless you closely look at all its features (source 1).
+It is easy to confuse these cat breeds with a Maine Coon, if you do not look closely at the cat’s features.

-If you are in the market for a cat and have been wondering do all Maine Coon cats get big, the truth is that not all Maine Coon cats will grow as large as the Maine Coon size charts predict.
+If you are in the market for a cat and have been wondering do all Maine Coon cats get big, or how big can a Maine Coon cat get, the truth is that not all Maine Coon cats grow super large!

 1. Do Maine Coons Have Small Heads?

-Maine Coons usually have their parts in proportion, ensuring a well-balanced appearance.
+Maine Coons grow in proportion, ensuring a well-balanced appearance.
 Although young Maine Coons might have disproportionately small heads, the heads will grow to normal size over time.

 2. How Much Do Maine Coon Cats Cost?